Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 - Simple Animation (scaling, rotation, movement, and more)
 - Music and Sound Effects
 - Game Mechanics (including Victory or Game Over Conditions)
-- Particle Effects (explosions, collisions, etc.)
+- Particle Effects (explosions, collisions, fire, etc.)
 - Screen Effects

 When every interaction within your game world results in a cascade of visual and audible feedback really adds depth and dimension to the user experience and keeps users coming back for more.